 Ready or not, the PCG reviews are coming, so get ready!

-Posted on June 11, 2014, in Ambulance Services, Appeal Rights, Assisted Living Facilities, Audits, Behavioral health, CABHA, Dental Medicaid Providers, DHHS, Division of Medical Assistance, Doctors, Due process, Federal Law, Health Care Providers and Services, Hospice, Hospital Medicaid Providers, Hospitals, In Home Care Services, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Liability Insurance, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Services, Medicaid Spending, Medicare Attorney, NC, North Carolina, PCG, Personal Care Services, Pharmacy, Provider Medicaid Contracts, Public Consulting Group, Regulatory Audits, Self-Audits and tagged 42 CFR 455.410, Audit, Behavioral health, DHHS, Division of Medical Assistance, Health care, Health care provider, High risk provider, Limited risk provider, Medicaid, Medicaid Audits, Moderate risk provider, NC Medicaid Bulletin, North Carolina, North Carolina Department of Health and Human Services, Onsite Reviews, PCG, Public Consulting Group.
+Posted on June 11, 2014, in Ambulance Services, Appeal Rights, Assisted Living Facilities, Behavioral health, CABHA, Dental Medicaid Providers, Division of Medical Assistance, Doctors, Due process, Federal Law, Health Care Providers and Services, Hospice, Hospital Medicaid Providers, Hospitals, In Home Care Services, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Liability Insurance, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Services, Medicaid Spending, Medicare and Medicaid Provider Audits, Medicare Attorney, NC, NC DHHS, North Carolina, Personal Care Services, Pharmacy, Provider Medicaid Contracts, Public Consulting Group, Regulatory Audits, Self-Audits and tagged 42 CFR 455.410, Audit, Behavioral health, Division of Medical Assistance, Health care, Health care provider, High risk provider, Limited risk provider, Medicaid, Medicaid Audits, Moderate risk provider, NC DHHS, NC Medicaid Bulletin, North Carolina, North Carolina Department of Health and Human Services, Onsite Reviews, PCG, Public Consulting Group.
 Bookmark the permalink.
 15 Comments.